provider image

 Your vet can calculate how many calories your cat should eat each day to effectively lose weight.
 Then, you can determine how many cups of food is equal to that total calorie count.
 Don’t forget that treats will add calories to your cat’s daily intake, so it’s best to restrict or eliminate treats to keep your cat at the target calorie count.

-How much exercise should my cat get?
+How much exercise should your cat get?

 • Wand toys that fly through the air